 - Narrowly speaking, 38% of DevOps implementations include a CI/CD platform.
 We have no idea what “implementation” means in the context of this survey, but 82% of survey respondents have had DevOps in place for more than a year.
 We also don’t know exactly what a CI/CD platform, although it probably refers to a vendor-solution (like GitLab’s) that incorporates many aspects of the software development lifecycle.

 - Security teams access security scans before applications are released.
 Static application security testing (SAST) is the only type of scanning accessed by a majority of respondents’ information security function prior to production.
-Companies, where DevOps led the selection of a scan tool, are more likely to dependency scans.
+Information security teams are more likely to utilize dependency scans at companies where DevOps led the selection of a scan tool.

 - Survey fatigue is real.
 The unique value of our four-question flash poll didn’t stand out among a plethora of surveys delving into this subject.